 Now that spring is officially here, have you started transitioning your home?
 I have some major work to do (my front door is still winter and my urns are naked), but I’ll be sharing some ways I’ve incorporated spring into my office next week!

 For all the kitchen colors, finishes, materials and sources, visit my kitchen reveal post HERE.

-Be sure to subscribe to my emails at the bottom of this post for fun projects ahead.
-I’ll be sharing seasonal decor, warm weather recipes, baby “things”, organization, some entertaining, and everything in between!
+Be sure to subscribe to my emails at the bottom of this post for fun projects ahead and where I share seasonal decor, warm weather recipes, baby “things”, organization, some entertaining, and everything in between!